pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/02_Marking_Stores.md

 ## state_table (default)

 This is the default marking store.
 The place information is stored in the element_workfow_state table.
 This would be the best option for Assets and Documents.
-For data objects the following 3 options might be the better choice as the data would be stored directly in the data object model as attributes.
+For data objects the other marking store options might be the better choice as the data would be stored directly in the data object model as attributes.

 ##### configuration example